-- If Elia does not receive one of the FSP-Notifications from the FSP{DA/ID}, Elia is not able to send the corresponding BRP-notification to the BRPsource. - Any FSP-Notification within the above-mentioned notification process not received by Elia is considered as a missing notification (regardless if it is FSP-Notification 0, FSP-Notification 1 or even FSP-Notification 2).
-If Elia notices three or more missing notifications within a period of 90 calendar days, it will notify the FSP{DA/ID} and request a sound justification.
-If such a justification cannot be provided or remains insufficient Elia reserves the right to disqualify, after notification to the CREG, the according ToE Delivery points from the mechanism for a period of 30 calendar days. - In case the same issue, as described in the previous bullet point, happens again during the next 12 months starting from the first missed notification, Elia will notify the FSP{DA/ID} and request a sound justification.
-If such a justification cannot be provided or remains insufficient Elia reserves the right to disqualify, after notification to the CREG, the concerned ToE Delivery Points of the FSP{DA/ID} for 90 calendar days from the mechanism and can ask the FSP{DA/ID} to pass again communication tests before the implicated Delivery Points are admitted again to the mechanism. - FSP-Notification 2 will be used for settlement: Delivery Points for which the volume reported by the FSP{DA/ID} in this FSP-Notification 2 is equal to 0 MW are further excluded by Elia for the settlement calculations. - If Elia does not receive FSP-Notification 2, FSP-Notification 1 will be used as a basis for the settlement calculations.
-If Elia does not receive FSP-Notification 2 and FSP-Notification 1, FSP-Notification 0 will be used as a basis for settlement calculations.
+- If Elia does not receive a FSP-Notification from the FSP{DA/ID}, Elia is not able to inform the BRPsource regarding the activated flexibility volumes within his balancing perimeter. - Any FSP-Notification within the above-mentioned notification process not received by Elia is considered as a missing notification (regardless if it is FSP-Notification 0, FSP-Notification 1 or even FSP-Notification 2).
+If Elia notices three or more missing notifications within a period of 30 calendar days, it will notify the FSP{DA/ID} and suspend him from the mechanism for a period of 5 calendar days25. - FSP-Notification 2 will be used for settlement: Delivery Points for which the volume reported by the FSPDA/ID in this Notification 2 is equal to 0 MW are further excluded by Elia for the settlement calculations.
+If Elia does not receive FSP-Notification 2, FSP-Notification 1 will be used for the settlement.
+If both FSP-Notification 1 and FSP-Notification 2 are not received by Elia, the activation is considered as not proceeded and no correction of perimeters will be done.
+In this situation FSPDA/ID will be suspended from the mechanism for a period of 30 calendar days because by doing so he creates an imbalance in the perimeter of BRPsource that Elia cannot neutralize.